Introduction

 allow macros to run (Tools-Options-Security-Macro Security; I suggest Medium).

-goto “Tools-Addins” and click the box for solver (I also suggest
+goto “Tools-Addins” and click the box for Solver (I also suggest

 adding in the Analysis Tool-Paks at the same time).
 If the program still crashes,

-I am not 100% sure this will work for all computers, so if you do this and your
+then see above.
+I am not 100% sure this will work for

-program still crashes, let me know.
+all computers, so if you do this and your program still crashes, let me know.

 Some Important tips for Porod program and 1-D Correlation